TheNoteTaker/2023_spring_cis105/modules/module_06/simnet_notes.md

 ### The Find Command

 - The Find command locates occurrences of a character string in a workbook.
-- A character string is any alphanumeric combination, such as “per” or “13.”
+- A character string is any alphanumeric combination, such as ï¿½perï¿½ or ï¿½13.ï¿½
 - You can use wildcard characters, restrict the search to the current sheet, search by row or column, match case, or look for formats.